-Many single adults who are newly homeless or who have not experienced persistent housing instability and homelessness are able to resolve their housing needs with minimal or no re-FY2022 Version.1.0 (Effective 9/1/2021)
+Many single adults who are newly homeless or who have not experienced persistent housing instability and homelessness are able to resolve their housing needs with minimal or no rehousing support.

-housing support.
 Such individuals are still expected to have a basic IHSP within five business days of entering shelter, created with support of shelter staff or other partners (e.g., rapid re-housing), if they have not already self-resolved.
 Shelter staff should actively engage individuals not making progress or reasonable efforts to accomplish their IHSP and, as needed, seek to adjust plans, clarify expectations, and engage individuals in resolving their housing crisis.
 When appropriate, providers can discuss individuals with more challenging issues at program and system-level case conferences for further problem-solving.